 Want a hallway that steals the scene?
 Create a gallery wall on all visible walls (ceiling excluded) by hanging artwork and mirrors of all shapes and sizes.
-You can make the space even more attention-grabbing by painting the walls a vivid color and laying down a patterned runner.
+We love creating a focal point using a chic round mirror, like this option from Bed Bath & Beyond.
+You can make the space even more attention-grabbing by painting the walls a vivid color and laying down a runner, like this patterned style by Surya.
 Don't worry about having the fanciest artwork—even with flea market finds and hand-me-downs, the sum of the parts will always look fabulous!

 Lighten Up With an Oversize Mirror

 Photo credit: Design via John Minshaw, via House & Garden